Mental health and academic achievement are absolutely connected. Let’s just face this face head on!

 If we familiarize communities with the red flags, more kids will get the help they need.

 Warning Signs That Your Child Needs A Helping Hand

 So what are the warning signs?

-The first step in turning the tides in this mental health disaster is to educate yourself.
-The more information you have, the better equipped you are to confront a situation that may actually be unfolding right in front of you.
+The first step in turning the tides is to educate yourself.
+The more information you have, the better equipped you are to confront a situation.

-Here’s a list of signals you should be on the lookout for if you suspect someone in your life is suffering from mental health issues.
+Here’s a list of warning signs you should be on the lookout for if you suspect someone in your life is suffering from mental health issues.

 According to Boston University Center for Psychiatric Rehabilitation some of the signs are as follows:

 - marked personality change over time,

 - prolonged severe feelings of depression or apathy,